tonysherbondy/datadrawer/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Tukey Assumptions
+* A mark is a "algebraic" or "textual" description of drawing and refers to variables.
+* Loop creates context of variables, specifically a single table.
+* Modify steps are useful for setting variables that are relative to the mark itself.
+* Inter-mark dependencies only exist in step representation of drawing as they are useful to UI, but can always be dereferenced to data or constants.
+* Compile to d3 or canvas targets happens from marks.
+* Loops only serve a purpose to construct a single table that will be given to marks to iterate over the columns.
+* Must support the ability to create new scalar variables from drawing, e.g., set height to 20px is a variable because other marks can refer to that value.

 ## Prerequisites

 You will need the following things properly installed on your computer.